-If you have never been to a service at First Metropolitan United Church, come and check us out!
+If you have never been to a service at Broad View United, come and check us out!
 We welcome and affirm all people regardless of age, ethnic or cultural background, income, gender identity or sexual orientation.
 Whether you have never attended a church service or have not been inside a church since you were a kid, our goal is to make you feel at home from the moment you enter the building.

 All our Children and Youth Ministry people have been carefully trained and screened and are committed to the safety and well-being of your child.
 Of course, you are also welcome to keep your children with you during the service.